coderofsalvation/dpd-acl-roles-permissions/README.md

 ## Automatically filter results by group

+We can 'abuse' roles to act as organisations- or groups too.

-> NOTE: this feature needs the *dpd-collection-systemfields* module mentioned above
+> NOTE: this feature requires the *dpd-collection-systemfields* module mentioned above

-You can filter results by roles too (lets say 'staff'):
+Here's how to easily filter results based on roles (lets say 'staff'):

-* create a `roles`-array property in a collection-resource `["staff"]`
+* add a `roles`-array property in a collection-resource `["staff"]`
 * create a `public`-boolean property in a collection-resource

 Now for non logged-in users:

-* `curl -X GET http://localhost/my-endpoint` will return records with an empty roles-field and/or public=true field .
+* `curl -X GET http://localhost/my-endpoint` will return records with no roles, or public=true

-And for logged-in users:
+Now for logged-in users:

-* `curl -X GET http://localhost/my-endpoint` will return own records and/or records of which the roles-values match the current user-roles field
+* `curl -X GET http://localhost/my-endpoint` will return own records and/or records with matching roles

 ## Features